 1) Fish in the Fields: Sourcing New Protein and Restoring our Seas; and 2) the Instream Water Transfers Project.

-Fish in the Fields: Sourcing New Protein and Restoring our Seas
+Fish in the Fields: Sourcing New Protein and Restoring

 Small schooling species of forage fish, such as anchovy and herring, provide a critical link in the food chain between plankton and larger fish.
 But forage fish are in danger worldwide, largely due to overfishing.
 Now that human appetites have wiped out most of the world’s favorite fish varieties such as salmon and tuna, fish farms are increasingly supplying this lost source of protein.